 Open the example Python script first in Python IDLE.
 Goto >> Files >> Open.

-Now in the script you have to make small change.
-The COM port to which the Arduino is connected needs to be added in the script.
-In the example code replace ‘COM’ with your COM port.
+Now in the script, you have to make a small change.
+The COM port to which the Arduino is connected needs to be added to the script.
+In the example code, replace ‘COM’ with your COM port.

 Testing the Build

 After writing and editing the script in IDLE, save it as LED.py (Hit Ctrl + S to save).

 Now before running the program, close the Arduino IDE.
 We need the COM port to be available for serial communication, so both programs can’t be running simultaneously.

 Finally, you can RUN the code.
 Go ahead and hit F5 to run the script.

 You will see a screen asking for input.
 Just enter ‘1’ or ‘0’ to turn the LED on/off.
 If the LED does not respond for the first time just close the IDLE and unplug Arduino and plug it again and retry.

 If you can control the LED, you have successfully established communication between Arduino and Python.